OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 passing through an initialisation phase before settling down into a running state, indicated by a blue circle.

-You should eventually see an **Overview** that should look like the
+When the application is running you should eventually see an **Overview** like this: -
-following: -

 ![](screen-5.png)